 - Weaning a calf >50% their own body weight

 - Calf mortality to 28 days < 2%

-The farm, located in Newford, Athenry, Co Galway, is laid out in three divisions.
+The farm, located in Newford, Athenry, Co Galway, is laid out in four divisions.
 The main block of land in Newford is dry, good-quality grassland comprising about 26.72ha (66 acres).
 This area will be used for grazing suckler cows and calves.
-The second division (located across from the Raheen Woods hotel) is also good-quality dry land comprising 15.51ha (38.3 acres) and is located about a mile away (by road) from the main block.
-This area will be used to graze yearlings early in the year before closing for two cuts of silage.
-It will also be used late in the year to reduce grass demand on the two grazing blocks by grazing finishing animals (18-20-month heifers or steers).
-The last block, comprising 13.57ha (33.53 acres) is about a mile away in the other direction.
+The second division (Cones Farm) consists of 18ha (46 acres) of good-quality dry land and is located 12km from the main block.
+This area will be used to graze yearlings.
+The third block (Gort na Habhainn), comprising of 13.57ha (33.53 acres) and is about a mile away in the other direction.
 Land type is heavy in nature.
 The last block (Tuohys Farm) comprising of 13.03ha (32 acres) and is located 11km from the home farm.
 The land type is heavy in nature and difficult to manage in heavy rainfall.